 We also offer PFAS analysis in non-potable water using SW-846 Method 8327, for analysis of 24 PFAS compounds.
 Non-potable water is water that has not been treated to make it suitable for drinking.
 The many different types of non-potable water include groundwater, surface water (fresh and brackish), and even wastewater.
 The potential exists for high levels of organic and inorganic constituents that can impact the performance of all phases of the analytical method.
 We have validated our methodology in all of these water types and are prepared to accept samples.
 The list of PFAS compounds included in Method 8327 can be found here.
 In addition, we have the flexibility to add other analytes to this method at customer request.

 Want to know how to get your water tested?
-Click here to learn, send us an inquiry and or contact us.
+Click here to learn more, or send us an inquiry.